-When companies are effectively managed and take advantage of economies of scale a company's ability to fund its own expansion is a distinct advantage.
-Large companies have an edge when new global markets open for participation for the first time.
+Size and reach are key advantages in today's globally competitive landscape, but only if managed effectively and economies of scale are exploited.
+A company's ability to fund its own expansion is a distinct advantage.
+Large companies also have an edge when new global markets open for participation for the first time.

 Bulldogs do not need to be large to be successful.
 Smaller companies can also prosper if they create and strengthen unique niche positions through product enhancements and geographic diversification.
 These emerging Bulldogs like Tesla, tend to be disruptors and seek to take the lion share in their respective markets very quickly.
 They tend to have first-mover advantage in a product or service.
 Many of these companies can be found in the healthcare and technology sectors where we are seeing continual disruption.
 Autonomous vehicle technology companies like Mobileye and Aptiv are examples of innovators in a new segment.
-Examples in the healthcare sector, include Illumina, and Thermo Fisher, innovators in genomics sequencing machines.
+Examples in the healthcare sector include Illumina and Thermo Fisher, innovators in genomics sequencing machines.
 Their market share lead in this fast-growing niche has already drawn the attention of big pharma.